playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 ![Lighmapping Tips: UV Consistent Texel Size][5]

 ### **Non-overlapping UV**
-Triangles in UV should not overlap to ensure each pixel has a unique position in 3D space on geometry so it can store it's own illumination information appropriately.
+Triangles in UV should not overlap to ensure each pixel has a unique position in 3D space on geometry so it can store its own illumination information appropriately.
 UV space for lightmaps is clamped, meaning that UV will be contained between 0.0 and 1.0 and will not tile outside.

 ![Lighmapping Tips: Non-overlapping UV][6]